Training Starting April 17, 2023

 you started as you apply for membership, just bring your AMA card.

-This Season we are going to try something different in the way we run the training program.
 Training will still take place Mondays and Wednesdays from 6:30 until we run out of light.
 We have had many nights the past few seasons where we have 2 or 3 instructors show up to the field, but we do not have any students attend.
-My idea to help remedy this would be to have the students call me to let me know that they plan to be at training that night, so that I can alert the instructors assigned to that night to be at the field.
+So we need students to let Greg Sunderhaus know if they plan to attend each night.
+He will inform the instructors to be at the field.

-As of right now, Training is planned to begin April 25th.
+Training is planned to begin April 17th.
 Please contact me via email email@example.com or via phone (513-678-7692) if you have any questions, or to confirm that I have your contact information correct.

 We post weather cancellations on our GCRCC Instruction Facebook page.